kevinwatson/church-broadcasts/README.md

 **Q: Why not use the laptop camera?**

 A: Laptop cameras are great for Zoom meetings where the camera is sitting at about eye level about a foot or two away.
 They're designed with a very small sensor and lens so that they will fit into a narrow and flat bezel.
-Here are two reasons I wouldn't use the laptop camera: 1) These cameras are designed for close ups and 2) it's difficult to position the camera correctly when the entire laptop needs to be pointed at the speaker.
+Here are a few reasons I wouldn't use the laptop camera:

+1. These cameras are designed for close ups
+1. It's difficult to position the camera correctly when the entire laptop needs to be pointed at the speaker
+1. It's difficult to control the broadcast software when the laptop is facing the speaker

 **Q: Why not use a smart phone?
 It has a built in camera and microphone.**